kotaro44/farm-at-home-react/README.md

 ```javascript
 $ npm install
 ```
-The command will generate the index.html of the app, so to deploy the website just run:
+The command will install the backend repository for this project from: https://github.com/kotaro44/farm-at-home-backend.git and ReactJS libraries.

+To start the App run the following command:

 ```javascript
 $ npm start
 ```

-Once the waiting message appears, the website should be accesible through your browser by http://localhost
+The command will run simultaneously the Backend server by default on port 3000 and the frontend on port 80, so you can access both services from http://localhost

 ## requirements
 * NodeJs v8.11.3 or higher